API-Skeletons/zf-doctrine-graphql/README.md

 (Writing directly into the `config/autoload` directory is not recommended at run time.)

-Modify each configuration with your hydrator strategies and hydrator filters as needed.
+Modify each hydrator configuration with your hydrator strategies and hydrator filters as needed.

 Type Casting Entity Values